Superman/Shazam: First Thunder: Plot

-When police are unable to extract information from one of the killers, a hired gun with no discernible identity, Shazam intervenes, assaulting the suspect to force a confession.
+When police are unable to extract information from one of the killers, a hired gun with no discernible identity, Captain Marvel intervenes, assaulting the suspect to force a confession.
 The killer reveals Doctor Sivana as the mastermind.
-Driven by vengeance, Shazam confronts Sivana at his office, causing destruction but stopping short of killing him, despite anticipating further attacks.
+Driven by vengeance, Captain Marvel confronts Sivana at his office, causing destruction but stopping short of killing him, despite anticipating further attacks.

 Back in Metropolis, Clark Kent, after publishing an article on the Superman-Shazam encounter, learns of Shazam's actions in Fawcett City.
-He confronts Shazam at Mount Everest, demanding an explanation.
+He confronts Captain Marvel at Mount Everest, demanding an explanation.
 Shazam tearfully reveals his motivations, citing Scott as his best friend.
 Superman, dubious and accusatory, insists on an immediate explanation.
-Shazam discloses his true identity, transforming back into Billy Batson using the power of SHAZAM, and asserts that being "Billy" might be too dangerous.
+Captain Marvel discloses his true identity, transforming back into Billy Batson using the power of SHAZAM, and asserts that being "Billy" might be too dangerous.
 Superman demands to know who gave Billy his powers.

 Superman visits the Wizard, berating him for bestowing immense power and responsibility on an 11-year-old, asserting that boys his age should be concerned with "homework assignments and schoolyard crushes" rather than the threat of assassination.
-He argues that such destinies should be chosen by adults, emphasizing that Billy "is just a little boy!"
+He argues that such destinies should be chosen by adults, emphasizing that Billy "is just a little boy!".
 The Wizard sadly notes that Billy is in need of guidance.
 Superman's demeanor softens, reflecting the gravity of the situation.

 The scene shifts to Billy's new home, an abandoned apartment building, where Superman, as Clark Kent, pays a visit.
 Billy initially mistakes Kent for a representative of social services, but Kent reveals himself as Superman.
-Seated next to Billy, Kent discloses, "My real name is Clark", suggesting that Superman is willing to mentor Shazam.
+Seated next to Billy, Kent discloses, "My real name is Clark", suggesting that Superman is willing to mentor Captain Marvel.